pow-carriera/hrnode-server/README.md

 Set up PostgreSQL connection string with the .env file, which can be seen in .env.example, along with the secret key and the host name.

-### Initiate the server with database migrations and client generation for Prisma.
+### Initialize the server with dependency installation, client generation, and database migration for Prisma.
 - npm install

 - npx prisma generate